EdinSolar/Standards/Firmware-Coding-Style.md

 Now, again, GNU indent has the same brain-dead settings that GNU emacs has, which is why you need to give it a few command line options.
-However, that's not too bad, because even the makers of GNU indent recognize the authority of K&R (the GNU people aren't evil, they are just severely misguided in this matter), so you just give indent the options "-kr -i8" (stands for "K&R, 8 character indents"), or use "scripts/Lindent", which indents in the latest style.
+However, that's not too bad, because even the makers of GNU indent recognise the authority of K&R (the GNU people aren't evil, they are just severely misguided in this matter), so you just give indent the options ``-kr -i8`` (stands for "K&R, 8 character indents"), or use ``scripts/Lindent``, which indents in the latest style.

-"indent" has a lot of options, and especially when it comes to comment re-formatting you may want to take a look at the man page.
+``indent`` has a lot of options, and especially when it comes to comment re-formatting you may want to take a look at the man page.
 But
 remember: "indent" is not a fix for bad programming.

-		Chapter 10: Classes (C++)
+##Chapter 10: Classes (C++)

 (Added at chapter 10 because it was originally all kernel fluff)

-For syntax etc. they're very similar to functions, with a couple of differences; Class names should _allways_ start with an uppercase letter and be camelcased from there onwards, unless it's an acronym / initialism, like the example.
-Using dashes or underscores in a name is also a shootable offense.
+For syntax etc. they're very similar to functions, with a couple of differences; Class names should _allways_ start with an uppercase letter and be camel-cased from there onwards, unless it's an acronym / initialism, like the example.
+Using dashes or underscores in a name is also a shootable offence.

-And of course _all_ classes should have seperate header and definition (cpp) files.
+And of course _all_ classes should have separate header and definition (cpp) files.

 	class MPU6000 {
     	    public:
         	        void init();
             	    int getX;
                 	int getY;
                 	int getZ;
                 	int magnitude(int x, int y, int z);
                 	...
         	private:
             	    int chipselect_pin;
                 	int temperature;
                 	...
         	protected:
             	    ...
 	}

-		Chapter 11: Data structures
+##Chapter 11: Data structures

 Data structures that have visibility outside the single-threaded environment they are created and destroyed in should always have